moolamarket/moola-governance/MGPs/README.md

 - MAINNET = after deployed to mainnet
 - REVERTED = after revert transaction deployed

-Describe the issue that motivates this MCP.
+Describe the issue that motivates this MGP.
 It should indicate all parameters that are being changed and why doing so is important.
 Explain what benefits the enhancement this change will bring.
-To the extent possible, enumerate use cases affected by this MCP.
+To the extent possible, enumerate use cases affected by this MGP.

 # Proposed changes
 1. Description of transaction 1